Big Lake - Lois Hole Centennial Provincial Park

 The City is asking everyone to stay off the platform to ensure their safety.
 Temporary fencing and signage has been installed at the entrance to the viewing platform and warning signs of the closure are placed near the parking lot and on the trail system.

 The City has reached out to various user groups to inform them of the closure.

-Contact Rec and Parks at firstname.lastname@example.org for information on alternate recreation locations for birdwatching and wildlife viewing.
+Contact the Recreation and Parks department at firstname.lastname@example.org for information on alternate recreation locations for birdwatching and wildlife viewing.

 Where Dreams Take Flight